porterbmoody/datascienceisawsome/docs/transform.md

 1. How many flights have a missing `dep_time`?
 What other variables are missing?
 What might these rows represent?

-## Arrange or sort rows with `sort_values()`
+## Arrange or sort rows with `.sort_values()`

-`sort()` works similarly to `query()` except that instead of selecting rows, it changes their order.
+`.sort_values()` works similarly to `.query()` except that instead of selecting rows, it changes their order.
 It takes a data frame and a column name or a list of column names to order by.
 If you provide more than one column name, each additional column will be used to break ties in the values of preceding columns:

 ```python